Transparency and accountability

 Lumos is ethically approved by the NSW Population and Health Services Research Ethics Committee (PHSREC ref 2019/ETH00660) to link data for the planning, funding, management and evaluation of health services.

 Operating under ethical approval means that an independent panel has assessed the potential risks, benefits and integrity of the program.
-Any major changes to the program must be reviewed and approved by the ethics committee before the changes can be made.
+Any major changes to the program must be reviewed and approved by the ethics committee.

-The Lumos program operates within governance structures in collaboration with representatives from a wide range of organisations, including:
+The Lumos team operates in collaboration with representatives from a wide range of organisations, including:

 • Aboriginal Health and Medical Research Council (AH&MRC)*